aaronjasso/My-Femap-Scripts/README.md

 If you don't know how to use macros, see my guide [How to use Femap Scripts](https://github.com/aaronjasso/How_to_use_Femap_Scripts).

+**Formatting Note:**
+For some reason, the nice consistent indentations I make in the Femap API are sometimes messed up when I upload to Github.
+Right now I'm focusing on uploading more of my scripts so that others can use them, and I'm not spending much time fixing these odd indentations.
+I'll probably get around to that eventually.
+But for now, the code view may look a little wonky.
+Fortunately, WinWrap Basic ignores whitespace so the scripts will all function just fine.

 ---

 - [Batch Rename Outputs](https://github.com/aaronjasso/Femap-Batch-Rename-Outputs)